 We provide permitting assistance to get your pallet rack fully permitted so you can begin using your new pallet racking system as quickly as possible.

 What permits are actually required?
-There’s two: City (or County) Permits and Fire Permits.
+There’s two: Building Permits and Fire Permits.
 Some cities automatically include the Fire Permits in their permitting process.

-Most cities require permits of industrial storage racks that are over 5’ 9” high.
+Most cities require building permits for industrial storage racks that are over 5’ 9” high.
+This includes pallet rack and shelving.

-Product stored above 12’ is considered High Pile Storage.
-(Note: 12’ is the most common cutoff, though the exact height can vary by jurisdiction.)
-High Pile Storage permits requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.
+Product stored above 12’ is considered High Piled Storage.
+For highly flammable products, anything over 6′ may be deemed High Piled Storage.
+A High Piled Storage permit requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.

 There are several steps to obtaining permits for warehouse storage racking.
 While the exact steps can vary by county or state, here is an overview of the typical process.